monomon/inkscape-set-css-class/README.md

     python setup.py install

-or manually copy the files to your Inkscape extensions directory (e.g. `~/.config/inkscape/extensions`).
+or manually copy the files to your Inkscape extensions directory.

+On Linux this is usually `~/.config/inkscape/extensions` and on Windows it is `%APPDATA%\inkscape\extensions`.

 ## Usage